 A vigorous turf is the best control for weeds.
 Broad-leaved weeds and weedy grasses usually are not a problem when a well-adapted turfgrass is properly established, fertilized, mowed and watered.
 Weeds will invade thin, weak stands of grass.
-Killing weeds with chemicals will not keep them out unless followed by management practices that encourage the grass to grow trols many common turf weeds, but herbicides are suggested for use in many turf weed situations.
+Killing weeds with chemicals will not keep them out unless followed by management practices that encourage the grass to grow orably with the weeds.

-CRABGRASS vigorously enough to compete favorably with the weeds.
-Regular, frequent mowing con-
+CRABGRASS vigorously enough to compete fav-

+Regular frequent moving con-